About the Family & Child Health Programs

 Just found out you're pregnant?

-If you are pregnant, we can connect you to the Oregon Mother's Care program, which helps you complete an Oregon Health Plan application and get you approved faster than if you applied on your own.
+If you are pregnant and need health insurance, we can connect you to the Oregon Mother's Care program, which helps you complete an Oregon Health Plan (OHP) application and get you approved faster than if you applied on your own.
 OHP prioritizes all pregnant clients and they are processed much more quickly.

-We will assist you with a referral to WIC for nutritional education and assistance with vouchers for food necessary to have a health pregnancy and healthy baby.
-Information about other community resources is also available.
+We will connect you to WIC and SNAP for food vouchers and nutrition education for a healthy pregnancy and healthy baby.
+Connection to other community resources and services is also available.

 Where should I start?

-The fastest way to get support from Family & Child Health is to complete our request for pregnancy and parent support.
-After completing this form, a member of our team will reach out as soon as possible.
-Explore our programs or reach out to a team member to learn more.
+The fastest way to get support from Family & Child Health is to fill out our intake form.
+Once you submit the form, a member of our team will reach out as soon as we can, usually within 3 business days.
+Explore our page to learn more about our various programs.

 How long are the visits?